Kingpin (1996 film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 43 out of 100, based on 14 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film a grade of "B−" on a scale of A+ to F.

 Roger Ebert of The Chicago Sun-Times had one of the more noteworthy positive reviews, giving Kingpin three and a half stars out of a possible four.
 He wrote that not all the jokes worked, but those that did were exceptionally funny because "you can’t see a lot of the laughs coming."
 Gene Siskel of The Chicago Tribune also endorsed the film, putting it on his list of the ten best films for 1996.

 Nancy Gerstman mentioned the film as one of the nine most underrated films in the 1990s.

 In 2018, Vulture.com listed it at #2 on a list of Woody Harrelson's best films.

 Home media

 When released on DVD, Kingpin came in its original PG-13 theatrical version (113 minutes) and an extended, R-rated version (117 minutes).

-Both versions are available on the Blu-Ray disc issued by Paramount Pictures on October 14, 2014.
+Both versions are available on the Blu-ray disc issued by Paramount Pictures on October 14, 2014.

+Kino Lorber released the 4K Ultra HD Blu-ray on May 27, 2025.